Ssaava/Developer-Toolbox/CONTRIBUTING.md

 **Hacktoberfest Participation:**

-We're participating in Hacktoberfest!
+We're participating in [Hacktoberfest]("https://hacktoberfest.com/auth/")!
 To be eligible, make sure to register between Sept.
 26th and Oct.
 31st.
 You can contribute by opening pull requests on both GitHub and GitLab from Oct.
 1st to 31st.

 **Additional Information:**

 - If you're new to open source, don't worry!
 We're here to support you.
 Follow our guidelines and feel free to ask questions.
-- Look for issues tagged 'good first issue' and 'hacktoberfest' if you're looking for a place to start.
-- Even if you're not comfortable with code, you can contribute in various ways, such as improving documentation or suggesting design enhancements.

   Let's make Hacktoberfest a great opportunity to collaborate and enhance our Developer-Toolbox together!

 Happy coding! 🌟🎉